SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/add-inpost-shipping-account.md

   *Before you can set up a shipping account, be advised on the following:*

-  * *Make sure to[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
+  * *Make sure to [enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
   * *If you wish to use both the Outbound labelled and Returns labelless services, you must create separate shipping accounts for each.
 This is because the credentials—**ClientId** and **Bearer token**—will differ for each account.*
 </Callout>